 What is "permanently scheduling" fentanyl-related substances and analogues, and why is it so important?

-We at the Partnership for Safe Medicines stand with our law enforcement partners and legislators in their efforts.
-We believe that permanently scheduling fentanyl-related substances and analogues – both specific and broad - on Schedule I of the Controlled Substances Act is a vital policy tool in the fight against counterfeit medicines made with fentanyl.
-Temporary scheduling allows criminals dealing these drugs a loophole to evade the law.
+We at the Partnership for Safe Medicines stand with our law enforcement partners, family advocates, and legislators in their efforts to ensure prosecution of criminals dealing these substances.
+We believe that permanently scheduling fentanyl-related substances and analogues – both specific and broad - is an important and vital policy tool in the fight against fentanyl-laced counterfeit medicines.

 Why are fake prescription drugs made with fentanyl an issue?

 Counterfeit drugs made with fentanyl are a significant issue throughout the United States and continue to be a leading, lethal contributor to the opioid epidemic plaguing our country.
 Preliminary data from the CDC for 2020 shows that drug deaths in the U.S. surged to 93,331 in 2020, the most recorded in any year – a 30% rise in overdose deaths from 2019, primarily driven by the prevalence of opioids, fentanyl, and fentanyl-related substances.

 We're collecting letters from all 50 states for the US Senate from families affected by fentanyl.
 Please contact us to help write a letter to your senators to ask them permanently schedule fentanyl analogs.

 We're currently working with families in the states shown on the map to the right.
 While we're looking for letters from families in all 50 states, if your state is not yellow or green above, please reach out to us.

 On this map green states mean we have a family advocate letter in process or complete.
 Yellow means we have a family we are working with, but no letter completed yet.